 Taking on these additional responsibilities can feel overwhelming.
-And, let's face it, you don't get a lot of training on how to do it or even how to do it well.
-This guide is for all the technical leaders out there who were plopped into a leadership role and are begging for help without looking like an idiot.
+And, let's face it, you don't get a lot of training on how to do it or how to do it well.
+This guide is for all technical leaders who were plopped into a leadership role and are begging for help.

-We, Jessica Johnson and Jim Hadley, have trained technical leaders at all levels and disciplines.
-We've interviewed crazy smart people who are struggling with their new leadership responsibilities and just want to do a good job.
-We've taught classes for technical fellows, IT managers, and engineering executives.
+We, Jessica Johnson and Jim Hadley, have trained technical leaders at all levels and numerous disciplines.
+We've interviewed crazy-smart people who struggle with their new leadership responsibilities and just want to do a good job.
+We've taught classes for technical fellows.
+IT managers. and engineering executives.
 We've heard the gripes and complaints from technical team members who say, "Why does our company keep promoting technical experts who don't know how to lead people?"

-We get it...and we want to help.
+We get it... and we want to help.